rng-guy/NFSMWBartender/README.md

 * The "Events" spawn tables do *not* apply to the scripted patrols that spawn in any of the prologue D-Day events; those spawns are special and a real hassle to deal with, even among event spawns.

 * The "Events" spawn tables do *not* apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type listed in the event's `CopSpawnType` VltEd parameter.
-This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for this mod to know which spawn table to use for this one vehicle.
+This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for this one vehicle.
 This vehicle, however, is still properly accounted for in `count` calculations for any following vehicle spawns.

 * `count` values in "Roadblocks" and "Events" spawn tables are ignored whenever the game requests more vehicles in total than these values would allow: When all their `count` values have been exhausted for a given roadblock / event, every vehicle in the relevant table may spawn without restriction until the next roadblock / event begins.